onano/fluffy-octo-waddle/Backend/README.md

 and development best practices.
 You will be evaluated on the basis of your code quality as well as your approach to solve the problem.

-To Deploy the server you'll use Heroku and for Database you'll use mLabs
+You can Use Online Service Such as CodeAnywhere to Develop online To Deploy the server you'll use Heroku and for Database you'll use mLabs

 If you believe the test is unclear in anyway or you have any questions please feel free to ask.